 Art for Recovery and Wellbeing Workshops

-Juno’s Art for Recovery and Wellbeing Workshops feature a series of art therapy group sessions for women who have experienced homelessness and family violence.
+Juno’s Art for Recovery and Wellbeing Workshops feature a series of group art sessions for women who have experienced homelessness and family violence.

 Women who have experienced homelessness often have poor mental health outcomes; worrying about paying the rent, constantly moving from place to place, or living in fear of a violent partner, all take their toll.
 Trauma, anxiety and depression, as well as social isolation, are common amongst women that have experienced homelessness.

 Research shows that the process of making art can help to reduce symptoms of anxiety and depression, as well as promoting healing by allowing people to connect to their inner emotional experience.
-This valuable project will see women will work with an Art Therapist across two series of eight workshops.
-The group sessions will also provide opportunities for women to form connections with other women who have similar lived experiences.
+This valuable project will see women will work with a skilled artist across two series of eight workshops.
+The group sessions will also provide opportunities for women to form connections with other women who have similar lived experiences and connect them to services.

 Rapid Response Clinic